johnhewi/ezinnit/README.md

 ### Deploy Now and Forever

 Use ezinnit whenever you start a new webapp project.
 At the push of a button, your project will begin with a gitlab repository that automatically deploys main commits to a container on the server of your choice, where your app is running and available at the domain of your choice.
 <br><br>You can now develop for the true environment your app is intended for with instant feedback about how changes will impact real world usability.
+You know instantly if your app will build on a server and how it will behave during deployment.
 <br><br> You hit the ground running with a live app on your own server on your own domain, so you can focus on what only you can do.
 ### to start a django project from scratch: